sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Warm-reboot support
    This [warm-reboot](https://github.com/Azure/SONiC/blob/master/doc/warm-reboot/SONiC_Warmboot.md) support is for updating/restarting with no data-plane disruption.
 The `/usr/bin/warm_reboot` script is a complex script that does many pre-requisites, kill the containers and eventually call a specific command for reboot.
 The individual service level support for warm-start lies within its code/implementation-logic.
 When configured for warm start, upon start-up, the service should be able to acquire its i/p data from all its channels as ever, but instead of pushing it in entirety to the consumer/DB, read the pre-boot data (which is made available in APP-DB), find the diffs as stale/new/update and only push the diffs.
 With every app doing it and, with some additional complex steps for critical processes like orchagent & syncd, the data plane traffic goes unaffected, except for the changes pushed into ASIC,  which is a normal runtime experience of consuming changes as it happens.

-   In short if a service supports warmboot, it would continue to support in both local & kube modes transparently.
+   In short if a service supports warmboot, it would continue to support in both local & kube modes transparently.</br>
-   The warm_reboot script needs few updates as below.
+   The warm_reboot script needs few updates as below.<br/>
       * Disable kubelet service (`systemctl disable kubelet`)
       * Replace all `docker kill` commands with corresponding `system container kill` commands, with an option to skip any updates.
       * kubelet config/context, kube certs/keys and, /etc/sonic/kube_admin.conf  needs to be carried over to the new image.